How to make a dog training dummy

 To enhance the effectiveness of your training tool, infusing it with scent can significantly improve your companion’s engagement.
 A simple yet effective method is to use natural scents, such as those from game birds, which can be achieved by soaking the material in a diluted solution of essential oils or natural extracts.
 For example, using chicken or liver oil can create a strong lure.
 Ensure the dummy is made from a material that absorbs the scent well, like cotton or a similar fabric.

-See also How to train adult dog to use pee pad
+See also How to train your dog to come to a whistle

 Another technique involves using scent trails.
 If you want your furry friend to track, rub the dummy along the ground where the target scent is present.
 This not only adds the desired aroma but also provides a context that aids in teaching tracking skills.
 You can also sprinkle some dried herbs or crushed leaves onto the surface for an organic touch.